UCSF-CBI/c4/docs/scheduler/submit-jobs.md

 ## Submit a script to run in batch mode

-One can just run a native bash script with sbatch and supply the relevant parameters at the CLI with various -- options (eg --time=00:10:00)
+One can just run a native bash script with sbatch and supply the relevant parameters at the CLI with various command-line options, e.g. `--time=00:10:00`.
-It is probably easier to supply those options within the script itself using the #SBATCH syntax.
+It is probably easier to supply those options within the script itself using Slurm declarations as specially formatted shell comments prefixed as `#SBATCH`.

 Let's use a "hello world" script to illustrate.
 *hi_there.bash*: